-Around half of the population suffer with spider (thread) veins and they are more common in men than women.
-Microsclerotherapy is the injection of a sclerosing agent (prescription only medicine) into the lumen of the vein, which in turn damages the wall lining, causing it to inflate and become sticky.
-Compression is then applied and over a period of time, the vein will eventually fade.
+Microsclerotherapy is the injection of a sclerosing agent (prescription only) into the lumen of the vein, which in turn damages the wall lining, causing it to swell and become sticky.
+Compression is then applied and over a period of time, the vein will heal, eventually fading away.

-Matting occurs if the fragile vessel is injured during the injection process, leaving a web of tiny veins that look like a blush or red bruise.
-Matting usually disappears completely after 6 - 12 months, but if it persists, can be treated with sclerotherapy - should the needle be able to access fine vessels and flush the solution gently through.
+Matting occurs when the fragile vein vessel is injured during the injection process, leaving a web of tiny veins that look like a blush or red bruise.
+This typically disappears completely after 6 - 12 months, but if persistent, can be treated with sclerotherapy - should the needle be able to access the vessels and flush solution gently through.

 A consultation is required prior to treatment to assess your suitability.
-We’ll discuss all the relevant information, so you can decide if its right for you.
+We’ll discuss all the relevant information, so you can decide if it is right for you.

 Varies from person to person